fredericpoupet/scr-deb-preseed.sh/README.md

 ### Sudoers

-Listed users are added to sudoers
+Listed users are added to sudoers.

 ## Example of result